May 2011, the trees are finaly blooming. It looks like the Apricots will

 Sensation Lilac and a dwarf Red Delicious Apple a few days from blooming.

-Above the latest Spring additions include, Anenome, Sweet William and
+The just above, Spring bloomers include, Anenome, Sweet William and

 Bleeding Heart.
 To the sides, the Magnolia tree has blooms like a tulip

-and our brand new Norweigian Spruce is showing new growth.
+and a Norweigian Weeping Spruce is showing it's new growth.
 Below are

-For texure and color, how about white and purle Creeping Phlox.
-Like wise
+For soft texture and color, how about white and purle Creeping Phlox.
+Likewise

 below are Bonfire Euphorbia, Emerald'N'Gold Euonymus and a Creme Brule